25th November 2022

 What material should I use for Wainscoting?

-We suggest using FJ Pine (finger-jointed pine) for the timber mouldings for wainscoting.
+We suggest using FJ Pine Mouldings (finger-jointed pine) for the timber mouldings for wainscoting.
 It is a softwood timber that is ideal for mouldings in a variety of design styles.
-The timber is cut into small lengths to remove knots and excessive grains which impact the stability of the natural timber.
-These small pieces are joined together tightly using a finger joint of intersecting sections that look like fingers or a zig-zag pattern.
-They are bonded together with glue and pressure to produce a long-length stable timber blank, which is then moulded into decorative profiles.
-This allows consistent 5.4M long lengths which provide a better finish to the mouldings as you have fewer joins on your wall and allows easier planning of material usage and less wastage.
-FJ Pine is also lightweight, which makes manual handling and fixing to walls easier.
-Click here to read more about FJ Pine.
+The wood is cut into small lengths to remove knots and excessive grains, which impact the stability of the natural timber.
+These small pieces are joined together tightly using a finger joint, which is a type of intersecting section that resembles fingers or a zig-zag pattern.